Here are some links to websites that can offer advice and help for parents when needed.

 Thrive Tips - Ideas to help with challenging emotions

-With all our children returning to school, and a slow move toward a normal way of living, things are starting to feel more positive.
-However, it has been a really difficult year for lots of us and the pressures of family life and looking after our children can feel harder at the moment.
+It has been a really difficult couple of years for lots of us and the pressures of family life and looking after our children can feel hard at the moment.

-To help them manage this time, try doing things together that you enjoy as a family.
+To help them manage these feelings, try doing things together that you enjoy as a family.
 Take time to listen to their worries or concerns, but keep those safe boundaries in place.
-Stick as much as possible to their normal routine, ensure that they come into school on time, having had a good breakfast and with everything, they need.
+Stick as much as possible to their normal routine, sure they are getting enough sleep, they are having downtime away from their electronic devices, ensure that they come into school on time, having had a good breakfast and with everything, they need.
 Routines and boundaries help them to feel safe and secure.